Luigi Giussani: Biography

 Giussani was ordained to the priesthood on 26 May 1945 at the young age of 22.
-His ordination had been accelerated by the authorities in the Milan archdiocese because they feared that the serious respiratory health problems he was experiencing at that time (and which would plague him his entire life) would lead to his death before becoming a priest.
+His ordination had been accelerated by the authorities in the Milan archdiocese as they feared that his serious respiratory health problems (which would plague him his entire life) would lead to his death before becoming a priest.
 Following ordination, Giussani began teaching at the Venegono Seminary.
 His academic interests were Eastern Christian Theology and American Protestantism.

-In the early 1950s he requested of his superiors to be allowed to leave seminary teaching to work in high schools.
-He was driven by a desire to bring the Christian experience to the school environment in response to the questions of young people living in a context that he perceived to be increasingly hostile to faith and the Catholic Church.
-He perceived a need to help them discover that a real faith was relevant to one's life.
+In the early 1950s, he requested of his superiors to be allowed to leave seminary teaching to work in high schools.
+He was driven by a desire to bring the Christian experience to the school environment in response to the questions of young people living in a context that he perceived to be increasingly hostile to both the Christian faith and the Catholic Church.
+He perceived a need to help young people to discover that real faith was relevant to one's life.

 Beginning in 1954, he taught at the Berchet Lyceum (classical high school) in Milan until 1967.
-During this time his primary intellectual interest was the problem of education; his involvement with the religious instruction of the students at Berchet was instrumental in the rapid growth of Gioventú Studentesca (GS, Student Youth), at the time a student wing of Azione Cattolica (Catholic Action).
+During this time his primary intellectual interest was the question of education; his involvement with the religious instruction of the students at Berchet was instrumental in the rapid growth of Gioventú Studentesca (GS, Student Youth), which at the time was a student wing of Azione Cattolica (Catholic Action).
 In the booklets Conquiste fondamentali per la vita e la presenza cristiana nel mondo (Fundamental Conquests for Christian Life and Presence in the World) (1954, co-authored with Fr.
-Costantino Oggioni) and L'esperienza (Experience) (1963), Giussani outlined the fundamental ideas behind his approach to the formation of young people.
-His premise was that Faith is more than doctrines and moral laws, but an event; that Christ is the centre of everything; and that one comes to know Christ in the community of the Church.
+Costantino Oggioni) and L'esperienza (Experience) (1963), he outlined the fundamental ideas behind his approach to the formation of young people.
+His premise was that Faith is not just doctrines and moral laws, but an event; that Christ is the centre of everything; and that one comes to know Christ in the community of the Church.